mirisuzanne/teacupgorilla/content/adjectives.rst

 .. ----

 `Daniel`_, `Eric`_, and `Sondra`_ have been
-playing/fighting together since 2001
-in a mix of bands, theatres, and web design companies — finally forming their own band in 2010.
+playing/fighting together over ten years, and across a wide range of media, before forming their own band in 2010.

 ..
 BUSINESS
 .. --------

-Since then Teacup Gorilla has performed at poetry readings, book releases,
-& hard-core house shows,
-composed live theatre soundtracks, and founded the `The Bakery`_ arts warehouse — while playing regularly around great local venues like Larimer Lounge, and Pikes Peak Brewing Co, and Lion's Lair.
+Since then Teacup Gorilla has performed at book releases and bars, poetry readings, and hard-core house shows — composed live theatre soundtracks, founded the `The Bakery`_ arts warehouse, and infiltrated great local venues like Larimer Lounge, and Pikes Peak Brewing Co, and Lion's Lair.